ropensci-archive/finch/cran-comments.md

 This is a new release.
 I have read and agree to the the CRAN policies at https://cran.r-project.org/web/packages/policies.html

-This is a re-submission of this version, removing some quotes from words in the Title and Description fields of the DESCRIPTION file.
+This is a re-submission of this version, removing \dontrun{}
+from examples where possible.

 Thanks!
 Scott Chamberlain